 A Brief History of Nagahama Castle

-In 1573, Kinoshita Tōkichirō (木下藤吉郎) defeated Azai Nagamasa (浅井 長政), the third and the last lord of the Azai Clan.
-Tōkichirō, from a peasant background, then subsequently became a feudal lord and was given the majority of the Azai clan’s territory to govern.
+In 1573, Kinoshita Tōkichirō (木下藤吉郎) defeated Azai Nagamasa (浅井 長政), the third and last lord of the Azai clan.
+Tōkichirō, from a peasant background, subsequently became a feudal lord and was given the majority of the Azai clan’s territory to govern.
 Moreover, his name was changed to Hashiba Hideyoshi (羽柴秀吉).

 As Imahama (currently Nagahama) is a transportation hub, instead of reconstructing the Odani Castle (小谷城) that he surrendered, a new castle was completed in 1575.

 Feeling thankful towards his prominent lord, Oda Nobunaga, the new castle was named Nagahama instead of Imahama, with the “Naga” from “Nobunaga”.

 After the Honnō-ji Incident (本能寺の変), the territory around Nagahama Castle was re-zoned to be under Shibata Katsuie (柴田勝家).
 Katsuie’s nephew Katsutoyo (勝豊) became the lord of Nagahama Castle.